LeiNiclas/Natural-Language-Rules-To-Executable-Game-Logic/README.md

 The generation pipeline consists of the following steps: (Optional: Rule generation &rarr; Rule verification &rarr;) JSON structuring &rarr; (Optional: Design plan &rarr;) Prolog generation &rarr; validation / retry loop.

 ### 0. Rule generation / verification (Optional)
 These steps are only used if the input is not already a rulebook, i.e. when the user provides only the name of a game.
 In the generation step, the chosen LLM generates natural language rules for the given game (if it recognizes the name); in the verification step, a (possibly different) LLM checks the completeness and correctness of the generated rules.
-If the rules are found to be invalid, a corrected version is proposed and re-verifier up to a configurable maximum number of retries.
+If the rules are found to be invalid, a corrected version is proposed and re-verified up to a configurable maximum number of retries.

 ### 1. JSON structuring
 Games can become complex quickly, and in Prolog, keeping track of what each predicate means and how it connects to the others can be difficult for an LLM to maintain across a long generation.
 To mitigate this, we structure the core aspects of the game into predefined JSON properties, e.g. `initial_state` or `win_conditions`.

 ### 1.b Design plan (Optional)
 To further improve code-quality, a separate LLM call produces a "design plan" - a more detailed, step-by-step description of how to implement specific parts of the Prolog code, e.g. "Conditions for move legality: 1. ...".
-This plan is then forwarded to the next step together with the structured json output.
+This plan is then forwarded to the next step together with the structured JSON output.

 ### 2. Prolog generation
 The Prolog generator takes the structured JSON (and design plan, if available) from the previous stages and converts it into Prolog code.
 Depending on the configuration, the code is generated either all at once (single step) or incrementally (multiple steps):